 Ken believed that Joe Hellesen was the developer at Roklan Corporation, and GTW did too – as his name was on an old Joust resource alongside the C64 conversion.
 Ken managed to get hold of Joe, who could not recall who programmed Joust.
 Attentions have now since turned to Cameron Shaffer (from On-Time Software) and GTW also wonders once more if Tom Griner may have had a part to play after all.
 Another theory could be that maybe it was the C64 programmer of Popeye – after all, it was found on the same disk!
 Hopefully in time the mystery will be solved on that front.

-But at least the mystery of finding something of the game itself was pretty much solved.
-GTW would wait for the release in September, but then COVID-19 would sadly see yet another show cancelled.
+As for the game itself – GTW would wait for the release in September, but then COVID-19 would sadly see yet another show cancelled.
 Ken had planned to show the game at the VCFMW event, but due to the restrictions, it was never to be.
 As a result, Ken has very kindly allowed GTW to release the game earlier in July 2020 for you all to enjoy.
 Ken in the meantime continues to try and figure out who programmed the game.
 Here is a video of the game in action:

 So finally after over 30 years, the official Joust conversion can now be played once more.
 It seems to be a complete conversion, with all of the key game play elements present and it is very playable overall.
 Quite possibly some aspects could have been better (such as the graphics and sound), which is easy to say nowadays, but it is an important piece of gaming history finally preserved none-the-less and should not be missed.

 A huge thank you to Ken Van Mersbergen for his fantastic preservation work and for getting in touch with GTW to share his finding.
 Enjoy!

 Contributions: Fabrizio Bartoloni, Kurt Woloch, Ken Van Mersbergen, Scott Stilphen, Michael